Write That Book Already

 You’ll walk away inspired, motivated, and COMMITTED to Write That Book Already!!!

-Brooke Warner is publisher of She Writes Press and SparkPress, president of Warner Coaching Inc., and author of Write On, Sisters!, Green-light Your Book, What’s Your Book?, How to Sell Your Memoir, the co-editor of The Magic of Memoir the co-author of Breaking Ground on Your Memoir.
-Brooke is the former Executive Editor of Seal Press and sits on the boards of the Independent Book Publishers Association, the Bay Area Book Festival, and the National Association of Memoir Writers.
+Brooke is the publisher of She Writes Press and SparkPress, president of Warner Coaching Inc., and author of Write On, Sisters!, Green-light Your Book, What’s Your Book?, and three books on memoir.
+Brooke is a TEDx speaker and the former Executive Editor of Seal Press.
+She currently sits on the boards of the Book Industry Study Group, the Bay Area Book Festival, and the National Association of Memoir Writers.
 She writes a monthly column for Publishers Weekly.

 Paulette Perhach is an author and writing coach with work in the New York Times, Elle, Vice, Marie Claire, Yoga Journal, and McSweeney’s Internet Tendency.
 Her book is Welcome to the Writer’s Life, which was selected as one of Poets & Writers’ Best Books for Writers.
 She continues to write about writing craft, business skills, personal finance and joy at WelcomeToTheWritersLife.com.